 A landmark study eight years ago proved cigarettes can age you.
 "In what is perhaps the best detail of the study, researchers used the annual Twins Days Festival in Twinsburg, Ohio (the 'Largest Annual Gathering of Twins in the World!') to round up the 79 identical pairs they include in the report.
 A panel of three plastic surgery residents compared the faces of the twins, one of which had been smoking for at least five years longer than the other," reported the Today Show at the time.
 "They identified a few major areas of accelerated aging in the faces of the smoking twins: The smokers' upper eyelids drooped while the lower lids sagged, and they had more wrinkles around the mouth.
 The smokers were also more likely to have jowls, according to the study, which was published in the journal Plastic and Reconstructive Surgery."

 Not Doing This Can Make You Look Older

 "I think the single most important thing you can do to look younger is smile.
 It decreases the number of wrinkles that appear over time on your face," says Dr. Leann Poston.
 "Smiling makes you happier and gives you more energy.
 A positive attitude encourages better eating habits and more exercise!"
-And to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.